heitorbaldo/heitorbaldo.github.io/_pages/adacemic_writings.md

 ## Research Notes and Unpublished Manuscripts

-<font style="font-size:15px; color:#64748b;">These notes and manuscripts haven't been peer-reviewed and may contain errors.
+<font style="font-size:15px; color:#64748b;">These notes and manuscripts are not peer-reviewed and may contain errors.
 Please feel free to let me know if you spot any.</font>

 * Baldo, H. (2023).
 [Notes on Simplicial Neural Networks for Path Complexes](../files/SNN_Paths.pdf) (research notes).
 * Baldo, H. (2022).
 [Notes on Collapses and Persistent Path Homology](../files/notes_collapses_path_hom.pdf) (unpublished manuscript).